red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 * One using _spring-boot-starter-web_ (Tomcat)
 * One using _spring-boot-starter-webflux_ (Netty by default)

 Both applications are built into Docker images and run as containers to ensure a consistent test environment across different machines.
-To evaluate performance, we defined several REST endpoints to demonstrate how each stack handles blocking I/O differently.
+To evaluate performance, we created several REST endpoints to demonstrate how blocking I/O can be performed safely in the different stacks.

 We provided _1 virtual cpu_ and _1 GB of memory_ to the docker container.